12.2. Casting Objects

 1. An inheritance hierarchy with four classes arranged in four levels.
 Class A is a superclass to classes B, C, and D. Classes B and C are both a superclass and a subclass.
 Class D is only a subclass.

-2. Upcasting can take place anywhere along an inheritance hierarchy - it can begin and end at any level.
+2. Upcasting can occur anywhere along an inheritance hierarchy, beginning and ending at any level.
 Six different upcasts are possible in this example.

 D my_d;